flyway/flywaydb.org/documentation/configfiles.md

 # (default: The default schema for the datasource connection)
 # Consequences:
 # - The first schema in the list will be automatically set as the default one during the migration.
-# - The first schema in the list will also be the one containing the metadata table.
+# - The first schema in the list will also be the one containing the schema history table.
 # - The schemas will be cleaned in the order of this list.
 # flyway.schemas=

-# Name of Flyway's metadata table (default: schema_version)
+# Name of Flyway's schema history table (default: schema_version)
-# By default (single-schema mode) the metadata table is placed in the default schema for the connection provided by the datasource.
+# By default (single-schema mode) the schema history table is placed in the default schema for the connection provided by the datasource.
-# When the flyway.schemas property is set (multi-schema mode), the metadata table is placed in the first schema of the list.
+# When the flyway.schemas property is set (multi-schema mode), the schema history table is placed in the first schema of the list.
 # flyway.table=

 # Comma-separated list of locations to scan recursively for migrations. (default: filesystem:&lt;&lt;INSTALL-DIR&gt;&gt;/sql)